Utfard/autoEcm/README.md

 # autoEcm
-Instructions
+Instructions:
 The script was written for Python3.
 Install the latest version from here:
     https://www.python.org/downloads/

     1. Clone this repo, unzip it somewhere